-EMPLOYEE AMECURRENT POSITION J.G
+EMPLOYEE NAME CURRENT POSITION J.G.

 ADDRESS TITLE

-POSITION S JGHT J.G
+POSITION SOUGHT J.G.

 TITLE

-Employee Ide ification Number:
+Employee Identification Number:

-That applican form you that another applicant has been selected for the position you sough has been selected (because he/she has been deemed to be more qualified than you one or more of the following reasons:
+We regret to inform you that another applicant has been selected for the position you sought.
+That applicant has been selected (because he/she has been deemed to be more qualified than you by virtue of) for one or more of the following reasons:

-() Better Able (Ability) to perform the job due to: More experience in the same or related work.
-Demonstrated competence in the same or related work.
-Job Performance (including evaluations and disciplinary record).

-() 2.
-Interview An explanation must be provided below if this section is checked.

-() 3.
-Education and training (directly related to the duties of the vacan position), including Licenses and/or Registration.

-() () () 4.
-More Seniority.
-(Applicant from within the work unit selected.)
-5. Other
+() 1.
+Better Able (Ability) to perform the job due to: () More experience in the same or related work. () Demonstrated competence in the same or related work. () Job Performance (including evaluations and disciplinary record). () 2.
+Interview An explanation must be provided below if this section is checked. () 3.
+Education and training (directly related to the duties of the vacant position), including Licenses and/or Registration. () 4.
+More Seniority. () (Applicant from within the work unit selected.) () 5.
+Other (/ F 1

-Comments/E lanation:

-r the purpose of meeting the notice requirements of Article 14, Section 1B.
-It does her party from raising other issues under the provisions of Article 23A of the

-By: Super sor Date

-,3111)(4) NII IIAIP